Jefferson County Courthouse (West Virginia): History

 The first courthouse on the site was built in 1808 on a lot donated by Charles Washington, but was destroyed in a fire.
 Its replacement, the core of the present courthouse, was built in 1836–37 with its present Doric pedimented porch.
-During the American Civil War the courthouse was heavily damaged by cannon fire and was salvaged for metal. ^{Was it torn down?} From 1865 to 1872 the courthouse was vacant, and court was held in Shepherdstown at McMurran Hall.
+During the American Civil War the courthouse was heavily damaged by cannon fire and was salvaged for metal.
+From 1865 to 1872 the courthouse was vacant, and court was held in Shepherdstown at McMurran Hall.
 In 1871–72 the building was reconstructed to a design by Phillips and Cockrill, keeping the façade, but little else.
 A disproportionately large cupola was added for the town clock on top of the porch at this time.
 In 1910 Alfred B. Mullett designed an extension to the rear, with a later Georgian Revival addition comprising a jail and sheriff's offices.